top of page

 In 2024, Laura and Cliff, the owners of the Rescue Centre, finally found a field that had the potential to become Holbrook’s future.
 After positive and hopeful conversations from a planning officer, they spent the next year painstakingly clearing and landscaping the ground, and drawing up plans for a new centre.
 And, after a lot of work, surveys and careful consideration, they applied for the planning permission to build it.

+On the 1st of July 2025, Horsham District Council refused their application, despite overwhelming community support.
 They are currently appealing this decision, but fear that if this is not successful there will be nowhere else to go.
 Holbrook Animal Rescue will be out of time and out of options.

 The future of Holbrook Animal Rescue now hangs in the balance.